 - Canned Tuna, crab meat, beans (of all kinds), tomatoes

 #5.
 Use Discount Stores

 Sometimes there are staple items that you just can’t get from Aldi and they are rarely on sale from branded stores.
-This is when special discount stores come in handy.
+Another way to lower your grocery bill is to shop in special discount stores.